Anomalous criticality coexists with giant cluster in the uniform forest model: Abstract

 \section{Abstract}

-In percolation theory, the general scenario for the supercritical phase is that all clusters, except the unique giant one, are small and the two-point correlation exponentially decays to some constant.
-We show by extensive simulations that the whole supercritical phase of the three-dimensional uniform forest model simultaneously exhibits an infinite tree and a rich variety of critical phenomena.
+{\bf We show by extensive simulations that the whole supercritical phase of the three-dimen\-sion\-al uniform forest model simultaneously exhibits an infinite tree and a rich variety of critical phenomena.
 Besides typical scalings like algebraically decaying correlation, power-law distribution of cluster sizes, and divergent correlation length, a number of anomalous behaviors emerge.
 The fractal dimensions for off-giant trees take different values when being measured by linear system size or gyration radius.
-The giant tree size displays two-length scaling fluctuations, instead of following the central-limit theorem.
-In a non-Gaussian fermionic field theory, these unusual properties are closely related to the non-abelian continuous OSP$(1|2)$ supersymmetry in the fermionic hyperbolic plane $\HH^{0|2}$.
+The giant-tree size displays two-length scaling fluctuations, instead of following the central-limit theorem. }